C. Randolph Benson Award

 The following is a list of paper and award competitions for which sociology majors are eligible.
 Majors are encouraged to consider entering these competitions.
 More information can be obtained from any sociology faculty member.

 - Franz Boas Anthropology Paper Prize: A prize awarded annually to the author of the paper judged by a faculty panel to be most outstanding in its demonstration of analytical acuity, clarity of writing, and capacity to contribute to anthropological scholarship.
-(To enter, send your paper along with a description of the assignment via email to email@example.com by 2/20.)
+Contact email@example.com for more information.

 - Gregory L. Weiss Paper Prize: A prize awarded annually to the author of a paper judged by the sociology faculty to be most outstanding in its demonstration of the conceptual and/or analytical reasoning of a sociological question or problem, and not simply a reflection of an effort to learn more about or to describe a particular topic.
-(To enter, send your paper to firstname.lastname@example.org by 2/25).
+Contact firstname.lastname@example.org for more information.

 - Roanoke College Henry H. Fowler Student Public Policy Paper Competition: Awards of $1,500, $1,000, and $500 (or twice those amounts in scholarship form) presented for the outstanding 20 to 50 page paper addressing any local, state, national, or international public policy issue.
-Entry: Intent to submit a paper must be made to Dr. Heath Brown by April 1, and final papers are due by Spring Reading Day.
+Contact email@example.com for more information.

-- Roanoke College Alpha Kappa Delta and International Alpha Kappa Delta Student Paper Competition: A certificate and possible nomination for the international competition presented for the outstanding sociological (empirical, theoretical, or critical review of a body of literature) paper (20 page maximum) submitted by an AKD member.
-Entry: Papers must be submitted by April 1.
+- Roanoke College Alpha Kappa Delta and International Alpha Kappa Delta Student Paper Competition: A certificate and possible nomination for the international competition presented for the outstanding sociological (empirical, theoretical, or critical review of a body of literature) paper (35 page maximum) submitted by an AKD member.
 Prizes in international competition are: $500, $250, and $100 and possible publication in Sociological Inquiry.
+Click here for more information.

 - Virginia Social Science Association Student Essay Competition: A year's membership in the VSSA and an opportunity to present the paper at the annual meeting of the VSSA and consideration for publication in the Virginia Social Science Journal presented for the outstanding paper (20 page maximum) addressing a significant topic in social science.
-Entry: Papers must be submitted by January 10.
+Click here for more information.

 - Southern Sociological Society Odum Award Competition: A $100 cash award presented for the outstanding sociology paper written by an undergraduate student.
 Nomination must be made by a faculty member.
-Entry: Papers must be submitted by October 30.
+Click here for more information.